lucalullo/codadapt/README.md

 - [Contributing](CONTRIBUTING.md)
 - [Security](SECURITY.md)

 ## Research continuity

-`docs/research/RESEARCH_MASTER.md` and `docs/research/RESEARCH_STATE.json` are tracked in the repository so future development sessions can recover the experimental history, rejected directions, open questions, and current next steps without the private raw experiment tree.
-They are development documentation and are intentionally excluded from the wheel and source distribution.
+`docs/research/RESEARCH_MASTER.md` and `docs/research/RESEARCH_STATE.json` are tracked in the repository so future development sessions can reconstruct the experimental history, rejected directions, open questions, and next research steps without requiring the private raw experiment tree.

+These files are development documentation and are intentionally excluded from the Python wheel and source distribution.

 ## Limitations